-You have a new blogger who spends a couple of years developing quality content for their blog without making a damn dime.
-And then when they reach a point where they can clearly monetize because they have the traffic and engagement, they don’t do it because they don’t know how or they’re afraid of disappointing their audience because they haven't been monetizing this whole time.
+You have a beginner blogger who spends a couple of years developing quality content for their travel blog without making a damn dime.
+And then when they reach a point where they can clearly monetize because they run a successful blog and have the traffic and engagement, they don’t do it because they don’t know how or they’re afraid of disappointing their audience because they haven’t been monetizing this whole time.
 They’re afraid that they’ll lose their audience if they do start to monetize.

 Let me first start by saying that there is nothing wrong with earning a decent income with your blog.

-- Publish sponsored posts, to make money even when you don’t have a huge following.
+- Publish sponsored posts or guest post to make money even when you don’t have a huge following.

 - Utilize affiliate marketing.
 Again, you can do this no matter the size of your audience.